wyattshanahan/BIS/Cobol/Notes/2024_09_23_multiple_input_files.md

 ``trim`` removes any extra spaces from pic clause which was overzealous

 - internal file name is the nickname for a file
+- ``fd`` stands for file description
+- associated record description describes record format
+- We use the smaller/filter file first